 When all else fails, you need to use visualization to take the focus off of your tired legs.
 Mental training for runners can prove to be just as important as running.
 Keep setting yourself targets in the distance, so that you’re always running towards something and making the distance more manageable.

 Our final tip, be sure to check your shoes for signs of wear and that you’re running in the best pair for you.
-Shop the full collection of ASICS running shoes.
+Shop the full collection of ASICS men's running shoes and women's running shoes.

 Learn even more tips for improving your running by visiting our Knowledge Base.